The House of the Dead: Overkill™- The Lost Reels Review

 ▪ Experience 3 goregasmic worlds full of carnage in Story Mode.

-▪ In Papa’s Palace of Pain, Ballistic Trauma, and Naked Terror, you’ll be screaming ‘til your last breath.
+▪ In Papa’s Palace of Pain, Ballistic Trauma, and Jailhouse Judgement, you’ll be screaming ‘til your last breath.

 DISMEMBER UTTERLY DISGUSTING MUTANTS